Thursday, 16 June 2022

 “It was provided that the dividend on the capital stock of the East India Company, and all the bond, debenture, and other debt of the Company in Great Britain, and all the territorial and other debts of the Company, should be charged and chargeable upon the revenues of India alone.”

-British politicians like John Bright spoke against this unjust charge.
-In his speech in March 1859, John Bright said: "I think that the 40 millions which the revolt [Mutiny] will cost, is a grievous burden to place upon the people of India.
+“I think that the 40 millions which the revolt will cost is a grievous burden to place upon the people of India.
 It has come from the mismanagement of the Parliament and the people of England.
 If every man had what was just, no doubt that 40 millions would have to be paid out of the taxes levied upon the people of this country.”

 No comments: